leetcode-python-java/leetcode-python-java/en/1-1000/605-can-place-flowers.md

 Check each empty plot (`0`).
 If both adjacent plots are empty (or boundaries), plant a flower (set to `1`) and count.
 Return `true` if the final count ≥ `n`, otherwise `false`.

+## Pattern of "Greedy Algorithm"

+The `Greedy Algorithm` is a strategy that makes the locally optimal choice at each step with the hope of leading to a "globally optimal" solution.
+In other words, "local optima" can result in "global optima."

 ## Step by Step Solutions

 1. Initialize counter `count = 0`.